isomerpages/govtech-ndi-faq/index.md

 ---
 layout: homepage
 title: Singpass Help Centre
-description: Get help with Singpass problems and issues.
+description: Find help for your Singpass problems and issues.
 Browse or search our Help Centre to get official answers to your Singpass questions.
 image: /images/Site assets/Singpass_logo.svg
 permalink: /
 notification: ""